top of page

 Benjamin Franklin is said to have written a letter to his daughter in which he suggested that the wild turkey might be a more fitting national symbol than the bald eagle to represent the fledgling United States.
 Of course, the eagle won out – and who doesn’t like to see a majestic bald eagle soaring overhead – but there is one day a year when the turkey does become our de facto national bird.
 Thanksgiving.

 Many families roast a plump store-bought bird for the traditional feast.
 Others, the fortunate ones I believe, get to enjoy the tasty meat of a wild turkey.
-Wild turkey (Meleagris gallopavo) is part of the usual menu at our annual feast.
-Some years, it’s a whole roasted bird.
-And let me tell you, cleaning and then thoroughly plucking a mature gobbler is no simple task.
+Wild turkey (Meleagris gallopavo) is often part of the usual menu at our annual feast.
+Some years, it’s a whole roasted bird (and let me tell you, cleaning and then thoroughly plucking a mature gobbler is no simple task).

 Whatever fare you serve on this uniquely American holiday, taking a moment to reflect on this great country’s abundant blessings is appropriate.
-The many things I’m thankful for began washing over me, warming me one recent, frigid early morning as I sat in a stand of beautiful white and red oaks.
+The many things I’m thankful for began washing over me, warming me one recent, frigid early morning a few years ago as I sat in a stand of beautiful white and red oaks.

 I'm thankful for that bird and the habitat from which it came.
-I’m thankful for my family and friends and the opportunity to share this Thanksgiving bird and the experience of hunting wild turkeys with them.
-I'm thankful for the deer I hunted, the one that will fill any void in the freezer with about 55 pounds of boneless, hand-cut venison.
-I am thankful for that animal and the world in which it resided.
+I’m thankful for my family and friends and the opportunity to share a Thanksgiving bird and the experience of hunting wild turkeys with them.
+I'm thankful for the deer I've hunted, the ones that fill my freezer with boneless, nutritious hand-cut venison.
+I am thankful for that animal and for the world in which it resided.

 I’m thankful for outdoors mentors I had as a child.
 My grandfather Walter, my Uncle Smithy, my mom and dad, plus a handful of others who willingly hauled me to the waters or the woods, encouraged me to develop outdoors skills and helped instill a lifelong passion.